sys0dm1n/ansible-varnish-wordpress/README.md

 Requirements
 ------------

+ANSIBLE installed on your machine from which you will be running this.
 You should have your Wordpress site running and your webserver is listening on port 80.
-The operating system on which Varnish will be installed should be installed.
+The operating system on which Varnish will be installed should be ready.

 Variables
 --------------